Air Uganda: History

 In November 2013, the airline marked the sixth anniversary of its founding.
-At that time, it was the only Ugandan airline licensed by the UCAA to operate regular scheduled flights to neighboring countries.
+At that time, it was the only Ugandan airline licensed by the UCAA to operate regularly scheduled flights to neighboring countries.

 In May 2014, Air Uganda became a full member of the African Airlines Association, a trade organization of the industry on the continent.
 In the same month, the airline was admitted to the International Air Transport Association.

 On 17 July 2014, Air Uganda suspended operations indefinitely after the issuer of its licence, the UCAA, ran into problems.
 The UCAA had failed a safety audit by the International Civil Aviation Organization in June 2014, resulting in the UCAA withdrawing licenses it had issued to air operators.
 At the time, Air Uganda said its potential re-certification was weeks away and that lessors had recalled their aircraft, opening a window for other carriers to grow passenger volumes in its area of operations.

 Corporate affairs

 Ownership and associated companies

 Meridiana Africa Airlines (Uganda) Limited was wholly owned by the Celestair Group, which in turn is owned by the Aga Khan Fund for Economic Development (AKFED).
-AKFED also controls Air Burkina and Air Mali, the national airlines of Burkina Faso and Mali respectively, and has an interest in Europe in Meridiana.
+AKFED also controls Air Burkina and Air Mali, the national airlines of Burkina Faso and Mali, respectively, and has an interest in Europe in Meridiana.